consindo/stormcloud/README.md

 An awesome weather app.

-- Design and dev by Jono Cooper
+- Design and Dev by @consindo
-- Thanks to @AdamWhitcroft for [Climacons](http://adamwhitcroft.com/climacons/)!
+- Icons (Climacons) by @AdamWhitcroft
+- Weather by Yahoo
+- Inspiration from @d0od, @sil and @GeorgeCzabania

 Released under the DBAD License (Don't be a dick license) and the Simplified BSD License.